TonyLHansen/onap-gerrit-review/README.md

 modified in the Gerrit pull request.

 * Copyright $YEAR found in all source files
-* ALL files have a NL ending
+* Files have a NL ending.
+(Skips picture, font and various container files.)
 * No files have TODO in them
 * DIR/pom.xml version $version has not been released
 * Found $version in changelog.md file